serotracker/sero-can-webapp/README.md

 # Set up
 ## Installing Node & NPM

-### Mac OS / Linux / WSL
+### macOS/ Linux / WSL
-We recommend using Node Version Manager ([nvm](https://github.com/nvm-sh/nvm)), which is a command line tool that allows you to quickly install, use and switch between different versions of node.
-If you're using a bash shell (default shell for Mac OS), simply execute the following steps:
+We recommend using Node Version Manager ([nvm](https://github.com/nvm-sh/nvm)), which is a command line tool that allows you to quickly install, use, and switch between different versions of node.
+Using your terminal, follow these instructions:

+1. Install cURL (a tool used for downloading content from the internet in the command-line)

+- macOS (homebrew) `brew install  curl`
+- Ubuntu/WSL (apt) `sudo apt-get install curl`

+2. Install NVM.
+The following command will download version 0.39.1 of nvm.
+Check nvm's [official GitHub projects page](https://github.com/nvm-sh/nvm) for the latest release of NVM.

-1. Run `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`
+- Bash: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`
-2. Check that `export NVM_DIR="$([ -z "${XDG_CONFIG_HOME-}" ] && printf %s "${HOME}/.nvm" || printf %s "${XDG_CONFIG_HOME}/nvm")"
-[ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh" # This loads nvm` has been written into your `~/.bash_profile`, if not then add it in.
-3. Restart your terminal or run `source ~/.bash_profile`
-4. Check that nvm has been installed properly by running `nvm -v`.
-If successful, this command should output the version of nvm that you've just installed.
-5. Run `nvm install 12.16.0` to install the version of node that's compatible with this project
-6. Run `node -v`, ensure that the output indicates that you're running node version 12.16.0

-For zsh users, step 1 becomes `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | zsh` and use `~/.zshrc` instead of `~/.bash_profile` everywhere.
+- Zsh: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | zsh`

+3. To verify your installation, run `nvm -v`.
+You may need to source your shell's config file using `source ~/.bash_profile` or `source ~/.zshrc`
+4. You can list which versions of Node are currently installed (should be none at this point) with `nvm ls`.
+5. Install version 12.16.0 of Node.js using `nvm install 12.16.0`.
+You can also install the LTS release using `nvm install --lts` and the current release using `nvm install node`.
+6. List what versions of Node are installed with `nvm ls`.
+7. You can specify which version of NVM you'd like to use by running `nvm use <VERSION>`.
+For this project, we want to use version 12.16.0, so run `nvm use v12.16.0`

 ### Windows
 We recommend using nvm-windows.
 Please see the (linked guide)[https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows] for detailed instructions.